pixee/docs/docs/configuring.md

 2. **Organization-wide preferences:**
    Alternatively, you can create the `pixeebot.yaml` file in the `.github` directory of your `.github` repository.
 This will serve as the global preferences that apply to all repositories in this installation.

+## Configuring Catalogs
+Pixeebot offers three levels of catalogs for code improvements: less, moderate, and more.

+- less: Pixeebot will only suggest improvements for findings identified by a third-party security tool.
+See the [third-party security tools](code-scanning-tools) page for more information.
+- moderate: In addition to the third-party security tool findings, Suggested fixes will also be provided for security findings identified by Pixeebot.
+- more: Includes everything from the moderate level, along with additional code improvements identified by Pixeebot such as style improvements and best practices.

+### Setting the Catalog Value

+If no action is taken or not configured, the default catalog value is set to `moderate`.

+During Onboarding: You can set the catalog value for your organization during the installation process.
+Users can access the Pixee Dashboard at any time to update the catalog value.

+Additionally, the catalog value can be configured on a per-repository/per-organization basis by updating the YAML configuration file.
+See the properties section below for more information.

 ## Properties

 ### `ai`